 - property listings in newspapers

 - contacting local real estate offices.

-When you start looking, make a list of all properties you’re interested in and the lessor (landlord) or agent’s contact details.
+When you start looking, make a list of all properties you’re interested in and the landlord or agent’s contact details.
 Use this list to keep track of the properties you have asked about, inspected or applied for.

 There are many websites that allow you to search for rental properties including:

 When searching look for:

 - properties in a specific suburb or area

 - different property types including units/apartments, houses and shared accommodation